Who We Are

 CARING

-Working together toward common goals, acting with kindness, respect and a genuine concern for others.
+Working together toward common goals while acting with kindness, respect and a genuine concern for others.

 COURAGEOUS

-Speaking openly, honestly and accepting our challenges and mistakes as opportunities to learn and grow.
+Speaking openly and honestly while accepting our challenges and mistakes as opportunities to learn and grow.

 COMMITTED

-Driven to help our clients, Teammates and company succeed, doing what is right and accountable for our actions.
+Driven to help our clients, Teammates and Atlantic Union Bank succeed by doing what is right and being accountable for our actions.

-As of December 31, 2024, AUB operated 129 branches throughout Virginia, and portions of Maryland and North Carolina.
+As of December 31, 2025, AUB operated 178 branches across the Virginia, North Carolina, Maryland and Washington D.C. footprint.
 Certain non-bank financial service affiliates include:

 - Atlantic Union Equipment Finance Inc., which offers equipment financing